 The citizen participation process in Morris County ensures that local municipal officials are engaged in the planning process.
-Representatives of the municipalities constitute the CDRS Committee, which develops the spending allocation plan each year in the AAP.
+Representatives of the municipalities constitute the CDRS Committee, which develops the spending allocation plan each year in the AAP.AP-12 Participation - 91.401, 91.105, 91.200(c)

-1. Summary of citizen participation process/ Efforts made to broaden citizen participation

-Summarize citizen participation process and how it impacted goal setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

 On February 3, 2021, HUD issued a waiver allowing public hearings to be held virtually to allow for social distancing and limited public gatherings during a public health emergency.
 The County revised its Citizen Participation Plan to allow for virtual public meetings during public health emergencies.
 Morris County is continuing to follow local, state, and federal recommendations to limit public gatherings during the COVID-19 public health emergency.
-As such, the County is utilizing the waiver during the development of its 2023 AAP and will solicit public comments and conduct public hearings in a virtual way in accordance with its Citizen Participation Plan.
+As such, the County is utilizing the waiver during the development of its 2024 AAP and will solicit public comments and conduct public hearings both in person and virtually in accordance with its Citizen Participation Plan.
 Accommodation will be/were made for persons with disabilities and LEP persons.
 Documents for public review will be/were shared via the County's website.